Sakshi-Bamane/Shopify-Dashboard/README.md

 3. Tech Stack

  📊Power BI Desktop - Main data visualization platform used for report creation.

  📂Power Query - Data transformation and cleaning layer for reshaping and preparing the data.

  🧠DAX(Data Analytics Expressions) - Used for calcultaed measures, dynamic visuals, and conditional logic.

  📝Data Modelling - Established relationships among tables(shopify data, customers, products) to enable cross-filtering and aggregations.

  📁File Format- .pbix for development and .png for dashboard previews.

+4. Data Source

+5. Features / Highlights

+Business Problem</br>
+Goal of the Dashboard</br>
+Walk through of key visuals</br>
+Business impact and Insights</br>